ckotzbauer/lodash-loader/README.md

 ## Usage

-Add this to your webpack.config.js to apply the logic to your .ts files for example.
+### JavaScript source files

-### Webpack 1
+Add this to your webpack.config.js to apply the logic to your `.js` files.

 ```js
 var createLodashAliases = require('lodash-loader').createLodashAliases;